athallahfaathirnugraha/tictactoe/README.md

 # tictactoe

-This is the tic-tac-toe game created using HTML, CSS, and JavaScript.
+This is a tic-tac-toe game created using HTML, CSS, and JavaScript.
-It's just my fun project.
+It's a fun project.
-I'm just trying to learn CSS, especially animations, positioning, flexbox, SVG, etc.
+I'm learning CSS, especially animations, positioning, flexbox, SVG, etc.

 ![screenshot](docs/screenshot.png)

+It has cool animations.